muhammad-abdurrahman/java-backend-test/README.md

 The `spring_clean` table contains foreign keys to the inputs and outputs.

 The `input_patches` table is a weak entity between `input` and `coordinate` table representing a many-to-many relationship.

+#
+The project uses `lombok` (https://projectlombok.org/) thus in order for your IDE to recognise this, please ensure you install the respective lombok plugin.
+This can be obtained from the lombok website.
 ## Introduction

 You will write a com.yoti.springcleaning.service that navigates a imaginary robotic hoover (much like a [Roomba](https://en.wikipedia.org/wiki/Roomba)) through an equally imaginary room based on: